bensivo/localsearch/packages/proto/README.md

 # Localsearch Protobuf
-Protobuf definitions for the localsearch service
+Protobuf definitions for the localsearch service.

+Turns into generated python code in the `localsearch_grpc` package.